timihendrix33/session-3-in-class/readme.md

 __dirname is directory that contains the JavaScript source code.

-Create index.html in the top level
+Comment out the static directory app.use line and create index.html in the top level

 ```html
 <!DOCTYPE html>